 How to help a loved one with OCD

-If you spend a lot of time close to a sufferer of OCD, it can be stressful and frustrating.
+If you spend a lot of time close to a sufferer of Obsessive Compulsive Disorder (OCD), it can be stressful and frustrating.
 Nevertheless, it is important to remain calm and avoid calling out their behaviour – OCD sufferers largely recognise that their behaviour causes stress, but the nature of compulsion is that despite this recognition, they feel unable to do anything about it.

 Instead you should aim to be supportive and help create a positive emotional environment for them.
 Finally, where their behaviour could directly affect you – such as by causing you to be late or by involving you in their recurrent actions (eg mopping a clean floor) – avoid becoming a participator in their rituals and thereby reinforcing their compulsions.